Labeeb1234/amr/README.md

 - **Note on `platformio.ini`**:
   - The **`platformio.ini`** file is customized for the ESP32 serial communication environment.
 For reference, [check out the `ini` file here](#).
+  - The name of the main lower layer codebase is same as the pid tuning codebase.
+  - For the PID tuning we even created a web-based application for tuning online with the system (code not given here).

 ---